Nozbe/NoOffice.org/_book/week.md

 ---
 part: one
 title: Design your workweek
-subtitle: "Set flexible hours, themed days and find stretches of uninterrupted time."
+subtitle: "Set flexible hours, themed days and find stretches of uninterrupted time"
 ---

 * TOC